Test your knowledge

 Choose wisely.
 There is only one correct answer.

-Voting machine.
-In the short run, the market sees the popularity of a company rather than its substance.
-A voting machine assesses its popularity.
+Weighing machine.
+In the long run, the market sees the substance of a company rather than its popularity.
+A weighing machine assesses the substance of a company.